 Book Here | Check out this tour if you want to experience more James Bond sights.

-Now this is one of my favourite all time places in London – Somerset House.
+Now, this is one of my all-time favourite places in London – Somerset House.

 This huge neoclassical building is an absolute pleasure to look at from the outside – but it also hosts some incredible things within the different wings of the building.